Sarah Hopkins Bradford

 Sarah Hopkins Bradford (August 20, 1818 – June 25, 1912) was an American writer and historian, best known today for her two pioneering biographical books on Harriet Tubman.
-Most of her work consists of children's literature.
+Most of her work consists of children's literature, some published under the name Cousin Cicely.

 Biography

 Early life and family

 Sarah Elizabeth Hopkins was born on August 20, 1818, in Mount Morris, New York.
 She was the youngest of seven children of the Hon.
 Samuel Miles Hopkins (1772–1837) and Sarah Elizabeth Rogers (1778–1866).
 Her father was a Yale University graduate, attorney and judge, who served as a Federalist Party congressman (1813–1815), New York State Assemblyman (1820–1821), and New York State Senate member (1822).
-On May 15, 1839, she married prominent Albany, New York attorney (later judge) John Melancthon Bradford, Jr. (1813–1860).
+On May 15, 1839, she married prominent Albany, New York attorney (later judge) John Melancthon Bradford Jr. (1813–1860).
 The couple had six children: Charles, William, Mary, John, Elizabeth and Louisa.
 Their two eldest sons were killed in the Civil War.
 Their daughter, Mary, (1844–1913) later became a well-known writer in her own right under the name Mary Bradford Crowninshield; her husband, Arent Schuyler Crowninshield, was a naval officer who advanced to Rear Admiral rank, and eventually headed the Bureau of Navigation.